jkovinsky/doc-similarity/README.md

 **Using Terminal**:
 - cd into `plagiarism-checker-main`
 - type `make` to verify that things compiled
-- type `./plagiarism-checker-main Test` to make a pairwise comparison of text files located in the `Test` folder
+- type `./plagiarism-checker-main test` to make a pairwise comparison of text files located in the `test` folder